US: Shooter kills 8 and himself at FedEx facility | DW | 16.04.2021

 At least eight people were shot dead at a FedEx warehouse in Indianapolis late Thursday before the gunman took his own life, police confirmed.

-Police officer Genae Cook said on Friday multiple other people were injured, at least four were hospitalized and another two people were treated and released at the scene.
+Police spokesperson Genae Cook said on Friday multiple other people were injured, at least four were hospitalized and another two people were treated and released at the scene.

 The shooter wasn't immediately identified and investigators were still gathering information, she added.

-Cook said in an earlier briefing, shortly after police responded to the shooting, that authorities believed there was no longer an active threat to the community.
+Cook said in an earlier briefing that authorities believed there was no longer an active threat to the community.

 FedEx said in a statement early Friday that it was cooperating with authorities and working to get more information.